total-typescript/total-typescript-book/src/015-essential-types-and-annotations/workshop.md

 ### 032.5 - Any

-This code appears to be working fine in the IDE, but it's broken at runtime.
+This code appears to be working fine in the IDE, but the tests are broken (run `pnpm run exercise 032.5` to check).
 See if you can figure out why, and fix the bug.

 Once you've figured out the bug, try to work out WHY TypeScript isn't yelling at you.

 https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#any

+## Section 4

 ### 033 - Function Types